What is Post-Frame Construction?

 Post-frame construction is a highly engineered wood-frame building system that meets UBC and IBC standards.
-Unlike traditional wood studs, steel framing, or concrete masonry, post-frame buildings use large, solid-sawn or laminated columns to transfer loads to the ground or a foundation.
-Optional plastic barrier systems can enhance protection for wood and concrete components.
+Instead of traditional studs, steel framing, or concrete masonry, post-frame buildings use large, solid-sawn or laminated columns to efficiently transfer loads to the ground or a foundation.

-Versatile in design, post-frame buildings can accommodate nearly any exterior façade while meeting high standards for quality and aesthetics.
+Highly versatile in design, post-frame buildings can accommodate nearly any exterior façade while maintaining high standards for quality and appearance.
 This efficient, cost-effective construction method is ideal for a wide range of applications, including commercial, industrial, municipal, residential, religious, and agricultural projects.

 Additional Post Frame Information: